 The next thing you need to decide is how long you want to try going cold turkey on spending.
 You could do it for a single day, a week, a month, a year — it’s up to you.

-If it’s your first time on a no spend challenge, then I suggest starting with a week.
-Why a week?
+If it’s your first time doing a no spend challenge, then a weekend is a great starting point.

 A one-day challenge is too short to see any real results.
-And trying to grind out a month-long no spend challenge might be overwhelming if you’ve never done one before.
+And trying to grind out a week-long or month-long no spend challenge might be overwhelming if you’ve never done one before.

-So, get out your calendar, pick the week you want to start your challenge and pencil in seven days of no spending.
-Having a visual reminder is a simple hack for sticking to your no spend plan once you start.
+So, get out your calendar and pick a weekend where you won’t spend any money, then pencil it in.
+Having a visual reminder is a simple hack for sticking to your no spend plan once you start!

 No spend challenges require you to really get clear on what’s a need and what’s a want in your budget.